17 Jul / Stigmatization of People with Addictive Disorders in the Media

 The immediacy of information generally prevents the media from delving into the complexity of a situation.
 The media usually shows quantitative, hard data, such as the money value of drugs, or lurid details like “she was found dead in a luxury hotel bathtub” or “found with a needle in his arm”.
 The media must be responsible and careful not to use dramatic headlines, pictures and lurid stories which only reinforce stereotypes.

 As in politics, the economy, entertainment and world affairs, coverage of addiction disorders requires dedicated, specialized journalists.
-Reporters must, at a minimum, understand the various problems caused by substance use and other addictive disorders, including the different types of drugs, their uses, and their biopsychosocial consequences, in addition to effective preventative measures.
+Reporters must understand the various problems caused by substance use and other addictive disorders.
+That including the different types of drugs, their uses, and their biopsychosocial consequences, in addition to effective preventative measures.

 Even though stigma can affect all addictive disorders, it is nevertheless much more widespread in the case of people experiencing problematic alcohol or other drug use (substance use disorder), which is why this document focuses primarily on this population.